Mismatch Between Funding & Student Needs in Connecticut

 School + State Finance Project Original Content

-Connecticut School Finance Project.
-(2018).
+School and State Finance Project.
+(2020).
 Mismatch Between Funding & Student Needs in Connecticut.
 New Haven, CT: Author.
-Retrieved from http://ctschoolfinance.org/assets/uploads/files/Mismatch-Between-Funding-and-Student-Needs.pdf.
+Retrieved from http://ctschoolfinance.org/resources/uploads/files/Mismatch-Between-Funding-and-Student-Needs.pdf.